FortiMoro/fortinetCloudBlueprint/README.md

 ## How to deploy

 The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
 There are 4 variables needed to complete kickstart the deployment.
 The deploy.sh script will ask them automatically.
-When you deploy the ARM template the Azure Portal will request the variables as a requirement.
+When you deploy the Bicep template the Azure Portal will request the variables as a requirement.

-- PREFIX : This prefix will be added to each of the resources created by the templates for easy of use, manageability and visibility.
+- PREFIX : This prefix will be added to each of the created resources for easy of use, manageability and visibility.
-- LOCATION : This is the Azure region where the deployment will be deployed
 - USERNAME : The username used to login to the FortiGate GUI and SSH mangement UI.
 - PASSWORD : The password used for the FortiGate GUI and SSH management UI.